 Also, remember that if you want your power steering pump to work well, it is advisable to use the right power steering fluid.
 If your car needs automatic transmission fluid, use that.
 If it’s a particular brand of power steering fluid, be sure to put that into your pump, otherwise you’ll need to repair it or even replace it sooner than expected.

 Still can’t identify the source of your power steering pump noise?
 You might need the help of an expert.
-Seva Call can put you in touch with local professionals who can assist you with your car problem immediately.
+TalkLocal can put you in touch with local professionals who can assist you with your car problem immediately.